 Although, cassava flour is good for you because it’s made from a root vegetable; there is no grain!
 So cassava flour is a great flour to use for those on a grain-free or paleo diet.

 Cassava flour is great for a grain free diet, paleo diet, vegan or anti-inflammatory diet, but not for keto.
 A better flour choice for keto would be coconut flour or almond flour!

 Cauliflower wings don’t have as much protein as traditional chicken wings but they do have some.
 My keto cauliflower recipe has 5 grams of protein per three pieces.

 Keto Cauliflower Wings

 - Preheat the oven 420 degrees.
-In a small bowl mix the flour and peruvian spices.
+In a small bowl mix the flour, olive oil and peruvian spices.
 Once well combined add the milk and whisk until a batter the consistency of tahini forms.